-Comprehensive and clear report writing greatly aids the future clearance of EO and should include EOD operator assessments of technical and tactical details and should include clear and high quality imagery such as photographs, x-rays, sketch diagrams and basic circuitry diagrams where possible.
+Comprehensive and clear report writing greatly aids the future clearance of EO and should include EOD operator assessments of technical and tactical details and should include clear and highquality imagery such as photographs, x-rays, sketch diagrams and basic circuitry diagrams where possible.
 Use of the words 'possible' and 'probably' are encouraged to provide context for assessments where there are unknowns.
 All EOD reports should be designed to be clear, concise accurate, systematic and allow lessons to be learned from it for other UN units to benefit.

-The format of an EOD report should be standardized across a UN mission to achieve conformity in the information being collected and allow for easier collation and subsequent analysis of data from which trend and pattern analysis is possible.
-At the same time the format of the EOD report adopted should not be restrictive in not allowing an EOD operator to provide as much relevant information as possible.
+The format of an EOD report should be standardized across a UN mission preferably in line with UNHQ reporting to achieve conformity in the information being collected and allow for easier collation and subsequent analysis of data from which trend and pattern analysis is possible.
+At the same time, the format of the EOD report adopted should not be restrictive in not allowing an EOD operator to provide as much relevant information as possible.
 An exemplary IED / UXO report is provided in Annex E.

-1.12 EO / IED Threat Mitigation Working Groups (WG)
+1.12 C-IED Working Groups (WG)

-Depending on the local situation, the threat and the force composition, the Force Commander may decide to provide directions for establishing an EO / IED threat mitigation Working Group (WG), which includes representatives from the EODCC, headquarters branches (operations, intelligence, engineer, support) and special advisors (legal, political, police).
-If considered relevant or as the situation requires, it may also include external representatives such as Host Nation Security Forces (HNSF) and Non-Governmental Organizations (NGOs) present in the AO.
-The mandate of this WG is to address the explosive ordnance threat, friendly capabilities and challenges, lessons learned both technical (recording and recovery of EO components) and tactical from incidents, and any other explosive device related issues that may impact operations, the mission mandate execution, or the security of UN personnel and civilians.
+Depending on the local situation, the threat and the force composition, the Force Commander may decide to provide directions for establishing an EO /C-IED Working Group (WG), which includes representatives from the EODCC, headquarters branches (operations, intelligence, engineer, support) and special advisors (legal, political, police).
+If considered relevant or as the situation requires, it may also include external representatives such as Host Nation Security Forces (HNSF) and relevant partners and agencies present in the AO.

+The mandate of this WG is to address the EO threat, their networks, and their TTPs, using friendly capabilities (within identified limitations), lessons learned both technical (recording and recovery of EO components) and tactical from incidents, and any other explosive device related issues that may impact operations, the mission mandate execution, or the security of UN personnel and civilians.
 WG meetings enable the exchange of information and generate informed recommendations for the commander's decision on mission priorities and future actions.